tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 So I’ve had to make do.

 I’ve spent the last month digging through old case files and buried corpses.
-I’ve parsed the local folklore and researched the nearby legends.
+I’ve studied the local folklore and researched nearby legends.
 I’ve run a social media scan for sightings of anything supernatural, eerie, or otherwise batshit insane within a thirty mile radius — all to figure out what might be causing these cannibal suicides.

 And you know what I managed to find?